• Skip to main content

 1. Disable Remote Assistance Using Run Command

-An easy way to Disable Remote Assistance in both Windows 11 and Windows 10 computers is by using the Run Command.
+An easy way to disable the Remote Assistance feature on a Windows 11/10 computer is by using the Run Command.

 Open System Properties Using Run Command

-2. On System Properties screen, switch to Remote tab and Uncheck Allow Remote Assistance Connections to this computer.
+3. On System Properties screen, go to the Remote tab and Uncheck Allow Remote Assistance Connections to this computer option.

 Disallow Remote Assistance Connections to This Computer

-3. Click on Apply/OK to save this change on your computer.
+4. Click on Apply & OK to save this change on your computer.

 Open Control Panel Using Search on Windows Computer

-2. On Control Panel screen, click on System and Security.
+2. On the Control Panel screen, click on System and Security.

 System and Security Option on Windows Control Panel

-3. On the System and Security screen, click on Allow Remote Access option located under “System” section.
+3. On System and Security screen, click on Allow Remote Access option located under “System” section.

 Allow Remote Access Option in Windows Control Panel